MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/implementing-audio-processing-objects.md

 [PKEY\_EFX\_ProcessingModes\_Supported\_For\_Streaming](https://msdn.microsoft.com/library/windows/hardware/mt238380)

-The following INF file samples shows how to register audio processing objects (APOs) for specific modes.
+The following INF file samples show how to register audio processing objects (APOs) for specific modes.
 They illustrate the possible combinations available from this list.

 -   PKEY\_FX\_StreamEffectClsid with PKEY\_SFX\_ProcessingModes\_Supported\_For\_Streaming
 -   PKEY\_FX\_ModeEffectClsid with PKEY\_MFX\_ProcessingModes\_Suppoted\_For\_Streaming